xpodev/add-typed/README.md

 ```
 addt <package_name> [...<package_name>]
 ```
-Installing all packages in package.json with their tyes (see https://github.com/xpodev/add-typed/issues/1)
+Installing all packages in package.json with their types (see https://github.com/xpodev/add-typed/issues/1)
 ```
 addt
 ```